Plasma Cutter Torch Lead Size: Length and Diameter Guide

 Fortune favors precise torch lead sizing—discover how length and diameter secretly throttle performance and safety, so you don’t gamble with cuts.

 A surprisingly small change in torch lead size can cut your plasma cutter’s performance and safety in half, so you need to get it right.
-You’ll learn how length and diameter interact with amperage, voltage drop, gas flow and heat buildup, and when a longer or thicker lead helps — or hurts — your setup.
-Keep going to match leads to applications and avoid common wiring and routing mistakes.
+This guide explains how length and diameter interact with amperage, voltage drop, gas flow, and heat buildup, and when a longer or thicker lead helps or hurts your setup.
+Keep reading to match leads to your application and avoid common wiring and routing mistakes.

 Why Torch Lead Size Matters for Plasma Cutting